 - Official college transcript from ALL post-secondary schools (additional requirements by country)

 - Academic evaluator/instructor recommendation (please note this is not required of transfer applicants, but may enhance the application during the review process)

 *You can apply for a fee waiver in the application if you meet certain criteria.
-We do not send a notification of approval or denial of the fee waiver request.
-If the waiver is denied, you will receive a $75 bill from us.
+Visit Enrollment Connect to view your application fee waiver status.
 International students are not eligible for fee waivers.